mDuo13/fractal-of-insight/README.md

 - improve VOD list on archetype pages
 - show multiple regions for player profiles where players' home region has changed
 - improve presentation of price data
+- improve searching for players, cards. maybe make some tables sortable.
+- add new cards or per-season variants for archetype card lists